Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/cyberchef-the-basics.md

 - What CyberChef is and why it's described as a "Swiss Army knife for data".
 - The four main areas of the CyberChef interface.
-- The recipe-based workflow (chaining operations together)
+- The recipe-based workflow (chaining operations together).
 - A structured thought process for approaching an unknown/encoded string
 - A practical worked example applying that process